 Other Health Benefits of Nigella sativa

 Animal studies indicate that Nigella sativa may improve cognitive function.
-A study of 40 elderly people showed that Nigella sativa enhanced memory, cognition and attention without side effects.
+A study of 40 elderly people showed that Nigella sativa enhanced memory, cognition, and attention without side effects.
 Researchers believe that Nigella sativa may help in preventing the progress of Alzheimer’s disease.
 It is also said to aid liver health.
 A study published in the April 2013 issue of the World Journal of Gastroenterology found an association between hepatoprotection and Nigella sativa in individuals with hepatitis C. Nigella sativa may also be effective in treating rheumatoid arthritis patients because of its immune-modulating effects.
 An extract of thymoquinone, from black seed, was shown to protect neurons from toxicity associated with Parkinson’s disease and dementia.

 Nigella sativa Home Remedies

 - For pimples and blackheads, grind a tsp of dried black seeds with a little milk.
-Add half a tsp of fresh lime juice and apply it on the pimples.
+Add half a tsp of fresh lime juice and apply it to the pimples.
 Leave overnight and wash off in the morning.

-- A water decoction made with Nigella sativa seeds is given to mothers from the second day after childbirth, to strengthen the system and fight post delivery infection.
+- A water decoction made with Nigella sativa seeds is given to mothers from the second day after childbirth, to strengthen the system and fight post-delivery infection.
 It is also said to cleanse the uterus.